wenzhoumei/llvm-openrisc/README.md

 # LLVM OpenRISC Backend

-This project provides a backend for the OpenRISC architecture, specifically targeting the ORBIS32 class 1 instruction set.
+This project provides a backend for the OpenRISC architecture, specifically targeting the ORBIS32 class I instruction set.

 ## Features